slurmulon/bach/docs/guide.md

 ## Limitations

  - New project that is still taking shape and finding its place in the world (so, there's not much tooling, yet :sob:)
- - No working sandbox/editor for `bach` (in the works :construction:)
  - No interpretation or application of music theory, such as the notes that make up a scale or code (this is the responsibility of [`bach-js`](/dev#bach-js))
  - No reserved aliases for common semantic durations (e.g. `:bar`, `1/2 * :bar`, etc)
  - No official support yet for clef